fbasas/bball-playback/backend/src/routes/API.md

 - **Query Parameters**:
   - `currentPlay`: Index of the current play
   - `skipLLM` (optional): Set to 'true' to skip LLM calls for testing
+  - `announcerStyle` (optional): Announcer style to use for commentary.
+Options: 'classic', 'modern', 'enthusiastic', 'poetic'.
+Default: 'classic'
 - **Headers**:
   - `session-id`: Session identifier
 - **Response Data**: `BaseballState` object with the next play information